-- I grew up having to watch men tamper with my mum when she was lying passed out drunk in the house.
+- 6. I grew up having to watch men tamper with my mum when she was lying passed out drunk in the house.
 I remember coming downstairs one night and seeing one guy trying to do something to her and I jumped on his back. - 7.
 When I was ten or eleven years old, I was woken up one night by a guy that used to come over to my mum's house with my auntie.
-He was called a statistical statistical - 8.
+He was called don't know if he's still alive or dead.
+He had his hand around my throat and he was trying to take my pants off.
+I told him my dad was a lunatic and if he did anything to me I'd get my dad onto him.
+He said if I told my dad what happened, he would do in my mum.
+Even though my mum wasn't maternal, she was still my mum and I didn't want anything to happen to her, so I never told anyone what happened.
+I was too scared.
+After that, anything bad that happened to me, I just kept to myself. - 8.
 We all went through some sort of physical or sexual abuse because of my mum.
-The only one that was protected from it was we was we have sure she was protected because she was just a baby.
+The only one that was protected from it was We made sure she was protected because she was just a baby.
 We never let anyone near her. - 9.
 It was almost like my mum was trying to punish us.
 That's what it felt like.
 She worked in pubs in town and on a Friday, we would have to borrow bus fare from a neighbour and go into town to get money from her just so we could feed ourselves.
 If we couldn't find her, we'd have to steal rolls and milk from our neighbours doorsteps.
 We knew it was wrong, but it was a case of survival. - 10.
 I started dogging school a lot and my behaviour was quite unruly.
 That's why social work got involved.
 I was sent to a psychologist when I was eight years old and I was assigned a social worker called Mr Rollo when I was around nine or ten.
-I remember a the second second going to a Children's Panel with him and my mum.
+I remember going to a Children's Panel with him and my mum.
 Before the Panel, he told me that going into care was an option, but not to worry about it, as he wasn't going to ask for that.
 It was a blatant lie because he went straight into the Panel and asked for me to be sent for a three week assessment.
 I ran straight out the door, through the security guards legs, but they caught me.